fellesverkstedet/gcc-laserpro-driver/README.md

 -----
 Prioritized:

+- Set up a Linux machine with Fabmodules at Fellesverkstedet
 - Enable using offset relative to other positions than top-left
 - Fix/enable relative job origin
 - Add automated tests: .svg/.path -> .gcc